acaldero/uc3m_sd/materiales/tema-sd/ssdd_sd.md

 #### Problemas de los relojes lógicos

-* No bastan para caracterizar la causalidad
+* No bastan para caracterizar la causalidad:
   * Dados RL(a) y RL(b) no podemos saber:
      * si a precede a b
      * si b precede a a